cameraui/docs/detection/faces.md

 After enrolling someone new, select **Rescan existing events** to re-check past recordings and tag them with the newly known face.

 [^license]: Face recognition (matching faces against your enrolled people) builds on recording and requires an active camera.ui subscription.
 Detecting that a face is present is part of the free detection.
+[^nvrupdate]: Ignoring faces needs the current recording plugin.
+Update it if the ignore button is missing.